heimrichhannot/contao-status-message-bundle/README.md

 ### Programmatically output messages in twig templates

-Simply pass the scope key (which is the flash bag key internally) to your twig template and use symfony's flash API to output the messages
+Simply pass the scope key (which is the flash bag key internally) to your twig template and use symfony's flash message API to output the messages
 (`scopeKey` might be something `huh_status_message.module.1234` whereas `module` is the scope and `1234` is the module id):

 ```twig